Originate/exosphere/tutorial/part_2/03_app_config.md

 We will add some in just a minute.

 First, the takeaway:
-> The application configuration defines the different parts of an Exosphere applications.
+> An Exosphere application is nothing but some configuration data
+> and a list of services that make up the application's functionality and data storage.

-Now, lets talk about why our Exosphere application doesn't contain any code in the next chapter!
+Lets talk about why our Exosphere application doesn't contain any code in the next chapter!

 <table>